 The organization of customer support varies widely among high-contact SaaS companies; the common thread is that it is generally expected to be heavily used.
 The number of tickets per account per period is expected to be orders of magnitude higher than in low-contact SaaS.

 Note that while it is in principle possible to sell to consumers (e.g. insurance has historically been sold mainly through authorised agents), in SaaS the vast majority of high contact companies sell to businesses (B2B).
-In B2B there is a wide range of expected customer profiles, ACV (variously defined as average contract value or annual contract value) and transaction complexity.

 At the lowest level, SaaS sold to small and medium-sized businesses (SMBs) under a multi-contact model typically has an ACV of $6,000 to $15,000, though it can be higher.
 The exact definition of an SME varies widely depending on who you ask; operationally, it’s “any business complex enough to successfully implement $10,000 worth of software,” which probably excludes your local flower store but includes a dental practice with two partners and four employees.